 MUSIC IN THE PARK

 On the 1st & 3rd Saturday of the month (during the spring), enjoy an evening concert at the Trailhead with standard park admission.
 Bring a chair, and your own food and water to enjoy these concerts!
 Come and enjoy music the first Saturday of each month in the park with the Santa Catalina Mountains as the backdrop.
 All of the concerts take place at the Trailhead picnic area.
 Feel free to bring a chair and your dinner and enjoy the evening outside.
-March's concert will also feature a Food Truck, and free popcorn is available, both brought to you by the Friends of Catalina State Park.
+Concerts will also feature a Food Truck, and free popcorn is available, both brought to you by the Friends of Catalina State Park.
+Learn more about this months Featured Performer at ganzmusic.com

 Make the most of your next family trip and plan to take in a Star Party, nature talk, a guided hike, learn about diverse desert wildlife or geology!